List of News and Information about lotus evora on 4WheelsNews.com

 Tavares said that the projects have some commonality between the projects but that they’re intent on giving freedom to both sides to express themselves.
 The two cars have to stand on their own merits.
 However, there may be some sharing of parts.
 Tavares also said that the A110 design was praised since it used existing parts.Read the entire article New Alpine sports car will take on Alfa Romeo 4C, Lotus Evora

-2012 was one of the busiest years for Lotus with the debut of the much-admired Exige S, the opening of a brand-new retail market in Regent Street, the highlighted trademark at the Goodwood Festival of Speed, the fourth-place finish in the F1 Constructors’ Championship and third place finish in the Drivers’ Championship, and a series victory through an Evora GTC by having the MSA British Endurance Championship.
+The year 2012 was one of the busiest for Lotus with the debut of the much-admired Exige S, the opening of a brand-new retail market in Regent Street, the highlighted trademark at the Goodwood Festival of Speed, the fourth-place finish in the F1 Constructors’ Championship and third place finish in the Drivers’ Championship, and a series victory through an Evora GTC by having the MSA British Endurance Championship.

 After the excitement and thrill of the brand’s impressive race series victory, the latest Lotus Evora ‘Sports Racer’ has been visually optimized and enhanced with the 3.5L V6 engine in supercharged or naturally aspirated variants.
 It also gives best value for money with its superb performance on the track or on the road along with its elegant design, impressive thrill and true affordability.